-Due to the large number of APKs analyzed and leaks found, it is fundamentally difficult to verify the correctness of all our results due to time constraints.
-Since APKs are comprised of both ad code and application code, and both may leak, we chose to initially focus on verifying leaks found in ad code to gain a maximum amount of insight into the accuracy of our results.
-Ad code is almost always a third-party library that is included with application code by the developer, and a given ad library should be the same between applications.
+Due to the large number of APKs analyzed and leaks found, it is fundamentally difficult to manually verify the correctness of a large percentage of our results due to time constraints.
+We chose to focus on verifying leaks found in ad code to gain a maximum amount of insight into the accuracy of our results.
+Ad code is almost always a third-party library that is included with application code by the developer, and a given version of an ad library should be the same between applications.
 Therefore, by confirming an ad leak as a true or false positive we can reuse that result for all occurrences of that same leak.
-Thus we initially focused on verifying the most common unique leaks to determine the veracity of the largest number of leaks.
-We identify leaks by the 3-tuple: source method, method the source method is called from, and the sink method.
+We identify leaks to be identical by a 3-tuple: source method, method the source method is called from, and the sink method.
+Thus we focused on verifying the most common unique leaks to determine our accuracy on the largest number of leaks.

-We manually traced 48 leaks in various versions of the Mobclix, adHUBS, Millennial Media, and Mobclick libraries to assess the accuracy of AndroidLeaks's results.
+We manually traced 48 leaks in various versions of the Mobclix, adHUBS, Millennial Media, and Mobclick ad libraries to assess the accuracy of AndroidLeaks' results.
 Of these, we were able to verify 24 to be valid leaks in ad code.
 The false positives tended to occur most commonly in applications that contained many ad libraries in addition to the one in which we were analyzing.
 As multiple ad libraries may populate UI components on the same screen, our analysis may conservatively say that it's possible for sensitive data accessed by one ad library to propagate to its containing Activity or other ad libraries that share the same Activity.
-We suspect that the false positives are due to our taint propagating too far and reaching sinks in these other libraries.

-The 24 leaks described above are collectively repeated 3057 times and occur in 1606 unique applications.
+The 24 leaks described above are collectively repeated 4588 times and occur in 1983 unique applications.
 Therefore at least a third of the potential leaks AndroidLeaks discovered are confirmed true positives and at least half of the total reported leaky APKs have confirmed leaks.

 We also verified a small random set of 20 applications containing each leak type in application code to confirm AndroidLeaks is successful at finding leaks in application code as well.
 Several of the microphone leaks we verified turned out to be in IP camera applications, such as "SuperCam" or "IP Cam Viewer Lite."
-We believe this to be the first findings of sensor data being leaked off the phone.

-It is important to note that AndroidLeaks reports potential privacy leaks but cannot automatically verify its results.
-Manual verification by the application developer or a security researcher is almost always required to determine the veracity of the findings.
-To ease this process, AndroidLeaks specifies the containing class and method as well as the relevant method call for each leak's source and sink.
-AndroidLeaks can guide and focus a manual reviewer's time to allow her to analyze many times more applications than she could manually.
+It is important to reiterate that AndroidLeaks reports potential privacy leaks but cannot automatically verify its results.
+Manual verification by the application developer or a security researcher is required to determine the veracity of the findings.
+To ease this process, AndroidLeaks specifies the containing class and method as well as each leak's source and sink.
+AndroidLeaks can guide and focus a manual reviewer's efforts to allow her to analyze many times more applications than she could manually.